YigongQin/GrainGraphNN/README.md

-# GrainNN2: A dynamic heterogeneous graph neural network for large-scale 3D grain microstructure evolution.
+# GrainGNN: A dynamic heterogeneous graph neural network for large-scale 3D grain microstructure evolution.

 ## Build
 use the local CUDA version